OWaseem/Multi-Agent-Vendor-Onboarding-Risk-Review/slides.md

 Better compliance
 Easier auditing
 Scalable architecture
-Future Improvements
+Policy-grounded reasoning (RAG already implemented, not just planned) Future Improvements
 Live sanctions APIs
 Financial data integrations
-RAG with company policies
 Enterprise authentication
 Dashboard analytics
 Workflow notifications
 Speaker Notes

 Explain how this project could evolve into a production-ready enterprise system with integrations and richer data sources.
+Note that RAG-grounded policy retrieval is already built and running today — it's listed under Benefits, not Future Improvements.

 # Slide 10 – Demo (2–3 min)

 Show:

-Enter vendor information.
+Enter vendor information, or use the bundled sample documents button to attach valid example PDFs.
-Start the workflow.
+Start the workflow and show the workflow trace.
-Display agent coordination.
-Show risk assessment.
-Show approval decision.
+Show the risk score and reviewer decision.
+If escalated, approve or reject at the human review gate.
-Display the final report.
+Display the final plain-language summary report.

-Narrate which agent is active at each stage so the audience can connect the architecture to the live application.
+Narrate which node is active at each stage so the audience can connect the architecture to the live application.

 # Slide 11 – Key Takeaways (1 min)
 What We Built
 Enterprise AI workflow
-Multi-agent architecture
-Automated vendor review
-Explainable AI decisions
+Multi-agent architecture with LangGraph orchestration Automated vendor review, including document format validation Explainable AI decisions
 What We Learned
 AI engineering is more than prompting an LLM.